siglabsoss/Daryl-Workspace/system_design/overview.rst

 The Valid/Ready Bursting interface allows complete blocks to be transferred contiguously between blocks.
-For example, the FFT output and a buffering mechanism used to add the cyclic prefix might use this type of bursting interface.
+For example, the FFT output and a buffering mechanism used to insert the cyclic prefix might use this type of bursting interface.
+While the samples leaving the cyclic prefix insertion block might use the Valid/Ready Handshake already established.

-The signals are analogous the simple valid/ready handshake described above, but we have changed their names to indicate that they are part of the burst interface.
+The signals are analogous the simple Valid/Ready Handshake described above, but we have changed their names to indicate that they are part of the burst interface.
 We prefixed their names with a *b* to set them apart from the handshaking signals.
 This is to avoid developer confusion.

-The
+For this interface, when bvalid and bready are both high, a burst is initiated.
+Following this, bready should go low, while bvalid remains high until the entire burst has been transferred.
+The downstream block must consume the entire burst (the bready signal indicated that it had sufficient space).
+The bvalid signal remains high for the duration of the burst.
+If another burst is ready, the bvalid signal will remain high after the burst is complete.
+The same rules as in the Valid/Ready Handshake apply here to avoid lock up.
+The bvalid signal cannot wait on the bready signal.
+Once bvalid is asserted, it cannot be deasserted until the transfer has occurred (except in the case of a reset being asserted).

 A SystemVerilog interface that exemplifies this is given next::